 Swarkestone church was virtually rebuilt in the 1870s, however the 15th century tower and Harpur Chapel are from an earlier building.
 The font and fragments in the east aisle wall are Norman.

 Cross the churchyard and turn left at its entrance gate, ignoring the footpath sign on the other side of the road.
 Head towards the River Trent and at the riverbank turn right and head lor the Crewe and Harpur pub.

 Turn left onto the Georgian bridge and turn right down road signed to Ingleby.
-You will shortly see a stile on the left by the entrance to the sailing club.
-Follow the tarmac road (until it veers into the Club) alongside Swarkestone Causeway.
+You will shortly see a stile on the left by the entrance to the sailing club do not enter the club itself but follow the public footpath through the field around the club alongside Swarkestone Causeway.

 Swarkestone Causeway is a scheduled ancient monument ¾ mile long, dating mainly from the 13th and 14th century.

-Do not turn right towards the club, but take the metal gate in front of you and pick up the path alongside a stream that heads west away from the last arches of the bridge.
-Mount a stile and continue on the path ignoring the first stile 0n your left.
+Pick up the path alongside a stream that heads west away from the last arches of the bridge.
+Mount a stile and continue on the path ignoring the first stile on your left.
 At the second stile, head uphill and into Stanton by Bridge.

 Sign up to our newsletter

 Receive the latest news, special offers, ideas and inspiration straight to your inbox by signing up to the Visit Peak District & Derbyshire e-newsletter.